 Blake works as a real estate salesperson for TSB Realty and volunteers at the Westown Hospice shop.
 Using his spare time aged 13 to 16, Blake designed websites to sell online services to businesses worldwide, purchase and re-sell trending products from China through TradeMe and promote discounted hotels and travel packages through his website ihotelsworld.com.

 Having transitioned immediately into real estate from his high schooling education at Francis Douglas Memorial College, Blake has a relevant understanding of the students Taranaki Futures are trying to impact.

 Blake is passionate about showcasing other employment opportunities available to students in our region.

 Cheree is the owner and of Feats, which has campuses in New Plymouth, Stratford and Hawera.
 Cheree is also the chairperson for the Taranaki Tertiary Providers.

-Andy Watt is the General Manager Sales & Marketing TIL Freight, one of New Zealand’s Largest Privately Owned Transport and Logistics Companies (and the only one with it’s head office based in New Plymouth).
-Andy is excited to represent the Transport industry and a large local employer through Taranaki Futures.
-Andy has been involved in Taranaki Futures since the start as a sponsor and has been really impressed at the outcomes & continued opportunities the trust creates.
+Andy Watt is the General Manager Sales & Marketing TIL Freight, one of New Zealand’s largest privately owned transport and logistics companies (and the only one with its head office based in New Plymouth).
+Andy is excited to represent the transport industry and a large local employer through Taranaki Futures.
+Andy has been involved with Taranaki Futures since the start as a sponsor and has been really impressed at the outcomes and continued opportunities the trust creates.

 Andy’s role allows him to interact with many different business segments and sizes all over New Zealand.

-Having a young family (1 aged 17 & 1 aged 3) he has personal experience in the challenging dynamics faced by parents and young adults considering the transition from School ~ Work or further education.
+Having a young family (children aged 17 and three) he has personal experience in the challenging dynamics faced by parents and young adults considering the transition from school to work or further education.